bozsahin/cogs517-philosophy-of-cogsci/README.md

 COURSE OUTLINE:

-W1-2: Introduction: A bit of philosophy of Mind before Philosophy of Cogsci
+W1-2: Introduction: A bit of philosophy of Science/Mind before Philosophy of Cogsci

 W3-4: Turing and the Explanatory role of computers for the mind